Every professional displayed on Counselling Directory has been independently

 I have also completed a Dialectical Behavioural Therapy (DBT) Foundational Training.
-DBT is typically recommended for people experiencing Emotionally Unstable Personality Disorder (EUPD), this used to be know as Borderline Personality Disorder ( BPD ).
-As such, I am able to offer DBT informed work; this draws from elements of DBT framework.
-I am also able to offer pure DBT as part of the DBT Sussex Consultation team.
+DBT is typically recommended for people experiencing Emotionally Unstable Personality Disorder (EUPD), as well as for anyone who struggles to regulate their emotions.
+I am able to offer DBT informed therapy.

 I offer face-to-face counselling from a comfortable and private space in Hove.
 I also offer a full online therapy service via video conferencing or by telephone for those that live too far to attend face-to-face sessions or those who live locally but whose schedule does not permit them to attend face-to-face sessions.

-I also offer a free (except for room rental) first session for clients that self-refer, this gives you the opportunity to see whether I am the right counsellor for you.
+I also a reduced rate first session for clients that self-refer, this gives you the opportunity to see whether I am the right counsellor for you.
 I invite you to call me on 07847598609 or email me at firstname.lastname@example.org

 I look forward to hearing from you.